Aleo-IH/quant-project/README.md

 # Quant project

-Here is a quant project I intend to develop, building me own framework from analysis to trading.
+Here is a quant project I intend to develop, building my own framework from analysis to trading.
 I will start by using Binance as my broker and data collector

 ## Advancements :